 The same is true of a rectangular table.
 You’ll want to use a rectangular tablecloth to keep everything uniform.
-In addition, a lot of people prefer to have a runner down the length of rectangular tables, whether they have another tablecloth to cover the entire area.
+In addition, many people prefer to have a runner down the length of rectangular tables, whether they have another tablecloth to cover the entire area.

 An oval table again opens your options, as you can choose an oval tablecloth, a rectangular one, or simply a runner.
 However, the hardest type of table to work with is one with any sort of decorative carving and shape around the edges.

-Once you’ve determined your shape, you’ll also want to decide on the length.
+Once you’ve determined your shape, you’ll want to decide on the length.
 Do you want the tablecloth to drape to the floor?
-Or do you only want a half drape, where it hangs about halfway to the floor?
+Or do you only want a half-drape, where it hangs about halfway to the floor?
 With a runner, do you want it to drape like a standard tablecloth, or do you only want it to hang an inch or two over the edge?

 When you’ve determined these factors, you can begin gathering the materials you’ll need to complete the project.

 Making sure you have all your supplies ready is essential to being able to make a tablecloth without a hassle.
 While other items may apply with different methods of sewing and hemming, the basic requirements are: